vasveena/amazon-emr-ttt-workshop/docs/day1/hudi/exercise.md

 Run the blocks of the notebook "apache-hudi-on-amazon-emr-datasource-pyspark-demo.ipynb".
 Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

+### Apache Hudi with SparkSQL DMLs
+From EMR 6.5.0, you can write Hudi datasets using simple SQL statements.
+Let's look at an example.

+Go to workshop-repo -> files -> notebook -> apache-hudi-on-amazon-emr-dml.ipynb.
+Run all the blocks of this notebook.
+Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

+Detailed instructions are within the notebook.

 ### Apache Hudi with Spark Deltastreamer

 Hudi provides a utility called Deltastreamer for creating and manipulating Hudi datasets without the need to write any Spark code.
 For this activity, let us copy a few files to the S3 location.
 Run the following commands in your EMR leader node session created using Session Manager or SSH.